HuJK/Cloud9-hub/README.md

 A nginx reverse proxy config which will try to authentic user with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and proxy_pass to it.

-#Prenstall (according on memory, not test on clean environment yet)
+Prenstall (according on memory, not test on clean environment yet) ==

 debian/ubuntu (run as root):
 apt-get install -y nginx-full
 apt-get install -y lua5.2 lua5.2-doc liblua5.2-dev